BryanRuan/BryanRuan/itmo356/Review-Questions/Chapter-04/rq-chapter-04.md

 Actitives

-20) What is the name of the default Ubuntu desktop environment as of April 2018?
+20) What is the name of the default Ubuntu 20.04 desktop environment?

 GNOME